davebshow/projx/README.txt

 - "METHOD" Describes method for determining edge weight upon projection, works when edges are projected over a single intermediate node type.
 Only implemented for Jaccard similarity coefficient.
 - "SET" Determines what attributes will be retained and where after a "TRANSFER" or "PROJECT" statement.
 - "WHERE" NOT IMPLEMENTED
-- "NEW" A generic command that represent the new edges created by a projection (will also work with "COMBINE" when implemented).
+- "NEW" A generic command that represent the new edges created by a "PROJECT" or the new nodes created by "COMBINE".

 Patterns:
 =========